Andy Samberg’s ‘Palm Springs’ reinvents the ‘Groundhog Day’ time-loop genre

 Palm Springs, Andy Samberg’s new film, takes a stab at addressing what it truly means to be with someone forever—or for what just feels like forever—and does so in a way that’s as cerebral and heartbreaking as it is hilarious.

 Hmm, how to describe the plot.
 I’ll leave that to Samberg’s character, Nyles.
-“It’s one of those infinite time-loop situations you may have heard about,” he helpfully explains to his new companion in infinity, Sarah (Cristin Milioti).
+“It’s one of those infinite time-loop situations you may have heard about,” he explains to his new companion in infinity, Sarah (Cristin Milioti).

-That’s as close as the movie comes to a winking nod at Groundhog Day, the granddaddy of repeating-day movies.
+That’s as close as the movie, which Samberg coproduced with his partners in The Lonely Island, comes to winking at Groundhog Day, the granddaddy of repeating-day movies.
 At this point, they’re practically a genre unto themselves.
 We’ve seen so many in the past decade, in fact, one suspects that they may be the result of a studio exec green-lighting them from within a recursive loop of his or her own.
 There’s the action-packed Edge of Tomorrow, the dramatic Before I Fall, and the comedic-horror of both Happy Death Day and Happy Death Day 2U.

-But Palm Springs breathes new life into the genre, ushering it into a brand-new day.
+But Palm Springs breathes life into the genre, ushering it into a brand-new day.

-For the first 12 minutes of the film, which Samberg coproduced with his partners in The Lonely Island, it’s unclear whether Nyles is already in the time loop, or if he’s just kind of a nihilist.
+For the first 12 minutes, it’s unclear whether Nyles is already in the time loop, or if he’s just kind of a nihilist.
 His day consists of awkward morning sex with the girlfriend he loathes (Meredith Hagner), several pool beers at a hotel in Palm Springs, and then the main event, a wedding where everyone knows him as “Misty’s boyfriend,” if at all.
 Layered throughout the opening are many hints that infinity has already begun for Nyles, none more dazzling than when he uses all the other partiers’ gyrations and missteps as props for a wizardly mating dance aimed at Sarah (the bride’s sister).
 Pretty soon, Nyles has accidentally roped Sarah into his predicament with him, as though by dance floor lasso, and the movie can begin properly.

-Palm Springs, which premieres on Hulu on July 10, broke a Sundance Film Festival record earlier this year for biggest sale ever.
-The studio Neon, hot off the success of Parasite, splashed out on it with the idea of putting Palm Springs in theaters.
+Palm Springs, which premieres on Hulu on July 10, broke a Sundance Film Festival record earlier this year for biggest sale ever, at $17.5 million (and .69 cents, wocka wocka.)
+Neon, a studio hot off the success of Parasite, splashed out on it with the idea of putting Palm Springs in theaters.
 Whether it would have been a hit or not, we will never know.
-What is clear, though, is that this is not a movie made for solo viewers during a quarantine.
-As darkly funny and sweet as the movie is, watching it that way is ill-advised.
+What is clear, though, is that this is not a movie designed for solo viewing during a quarantine situation.
+As darkly funny and sweet as the movie is, watching it alone at home right now is ill-advised.

 Mutual endurance of an inescapable situation is what Palm Springs is all about.
-The very fact that Nyles and Sarah are stuck in the time loop together is a slick innovation the movie has on those other post-Groundhog Day films.
-(The time loop in Happy Death Day 2U also indeed affects several people’s lives, but it’s an entirely different thing.)
-Facing the mundanity of eternal existence as a unit in this movie is what brings the time-loop genre into the realm of infinite love.
+The very fact that Nyles and Sarah are stuck in the time loop together is its slick innovation on those other post-Groundhog Day films.
+(The time loop in Happy Death Day 2U also affects several people’s lives, but it’s an entirely different thing.)
+Facing the mundanity of eternal existence as a unit in how this movie brings the time-loop genre into the realm of infinite love.

 Before Sarah inadvertently joins Nyles in his plight, the repeating day functions as a metaphor for a typical unsatisfying life.
 Nyles has long ago given up hope of changing anything about his situation, so he opts instead just to “suffer existence.”
 His life follows a script: awkward morning sex, pool beers, partying with semi-strangers who are known to him only too well.
 Rinse.
 Repeat.

 Sex with someone else, for variety, is certainly a possibility, however, as Nyles says, “It takes a lot of work, and I try to live my life with as little effort as possible.”
 Love appears to be completely off the table.
-At least until Sarah comes to share his infinite world.
+At least until Sarah comes to share his both limited and infinite world.

 Beneath the high-concept veneer, Palm Springs is about what love truly is: having a partner in crime to kill time with.

-Once the pair embraces their enforced clique, they go off-script and try out new, increasingly outlandish ways not to be bored with the day.
+Once the pair embraces their enforced clique, they go off-script and try out new, increasingly outlandish ways not to be bored each day.
+In other words, they do pretty much what non-time loop couples do to keep their love alive.
 After a while—it’s anybody’s guess how long, really—suffering existence becomes far less insufferable.

-Anyone living through quarantine this year has now had a flavor for what life in a time loop must feel like—an amorphous cluster of days that follow the same script, time flowing neither backwards nor forward but somehow right in place.
+Anyone living through quarantine this year has now had a flavor of what life in a time loop must feel like—an amorphous cluster of days that follow the same script, time flowing neither forward nor backward but somehow right in place.
 Palm Springs presents coupledom as the antidote for an oppressively repetitive existence.
 Nyles and Sarah find meaning in a world where nothing matters by inventing differences between days in any way they can.
-For a lot of people out there right now—or “in there,” more accurately—that’s the best you can hope for.
+For a lot of people out there right now—or “in there,” more accurately—that’s the best case scenario.

-Palm Springs is an accidentally timely movie that calls bullshit on the idea of a “San Junipero”-like heaven.
+Palm Springs is an accidentally timely movie that calls bullshit on the premise of a “San Junipero”-like heaven.
 But it makes purgatory with the right person seem like a blast.